FrancescoXX/4c-site/README.md

     ```console
     $ export NODE_OPTIONS=--openssl-legacy-provider
     ```
-    If you get error in the above code then only use the below code
+    If you get an error in the above code then use the option below

     ```console
     $ unset NODE_OPTIONS=""
     ```